 Professor Marcia Pally teaches at New York University, at Fordham University, and is a regular guest professor at Humboldt University’s Theology Faculty.
 Her research interests are culture, religion, and politics as well as culture and language.
-She is the author of several books in each area, the most recent being Commonwealth and Covenant: Economics, Politics, and Theologies of Relationality (2016, nominated for a Grawemeyer Award) and The New Evangelicals: Expanding the Vision of the Common Good (2011).
+She is the author of several books in each area, the most recent being Commonwealth and Covenant: Economics, Politics, and Theologies of Relationality (nominated for a Grawemeyer Award) and The New Evangelicals: Expanding the Vision of the Common Good .

 Prof. Pally is on the boards of the Berlin Institute for Public Theology and of the Telos Institute, in addition to other advisory positions.

-In addition to her academic work, Prof. Pally has been a columnist in the U.S. and Europe for over 20 years, writing for The New York Times, the Village Voice, Telos journal, Internationale Politik (German Council on Foreign Relations), die Zeit, Frankfurter Allgemeine Zeitung , Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals
+In addition to her academic work, Prof. Pally has been a columnist in the U.S. and Europe for over 20 years, writing for Religion and Ethics, Commonweal, Religion News Service, The Guardian, The New York Times, Telos journal, Christian Living, Internationale Politik (German Council on Foreign Relations), die Zeit, Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals

 *The German Research Foundation is roughly the equivalent of the U.S. National Institutes for the Humanities.